tychosoft/webforcpp/README.md

 Httplib uses blocking I/O, which means http requests launched in threads may block waiting for I/O completion.
-The simplest way to unblock an outstanding apirequest early is probably to force close the httplib client context stop() method from another thread.
+The simplest way to unblock an outstanding api request early is probably to force close the httplib client context stop() method from another thread.
 This and other interruptions may generate a SIGPIPE on posix platforms, which likely should be ignored.
 The individual API headers may have a make\_XXX function to create an exposed client context in a shared